morganstanley/testplan/doc/en/multitest.rst

 and overriding ``get_output`` method.
-The difference is that in Old BaseLister style the ``get_output`` is called with all :py:class:`~testplan.testing.base.Test` instance added to the plan one by one while the MetadataBasedLister case it is called with :py:class:`~testplan.testing.multitest.test_metadata.TestPlanMetadata`, which contains all info about the testplan.
+The difference is that in Old BaseLister style the ``get_output`` is called with all :py:class:`~testplan.testing.base.Test` instance added to the plan one by one while the MetadataBasedLister case is called with :py:class:`~testplan.testing.multitest.test_metadata.TestPlanMetadata`, which contains all info about the testplan.